cortesi/ra/docs/markdown.md

 ra chunks documents by heading hierarchy.
 Each heading creates a searchable chunk containing:

-- The heading text (becomes the chunk's title, 10x boost)
+- The heading text and all ancestor headings (stored as multi-value `hierarchy` field, 10x boost)
 - Content from the heading to the next heading of equal or higher level
 - Child headings as nested chunks

+The hierarchy field stores the path from document root to the chunk.
+For "Configuration" under "Getting Started", searches for either term match the chunk.
+BM25 ranks shallower matches higher due to field-length normalization (fewer hierarchy elements = higher score per match).

 ```markdown
 # Introduction           <-- chunk: depth 1